sorainnosia/huggingfacedownloader/README.md

 A tiny Huggingface repository downloader.

-Download files from HuggingFace repository easily, parallel 4 files download.
+Download files from HuggingFace repository easily, support parallel files download.
 If url supports range, the file will be downloaded in chunks.

 ## Example
+Download `moonshotai/Kimi-K2-Instruct` with `4` files parallel at a time.
 ```
 huggingfacedownloader -j moonshotai/Kimi-K2-Instruct -m 4
 ```